BIBLE PASSAGE:

 “Heavenly Father, thank You for trusting me enough to anoint me

-as an agent of Yours to point others to You.
-Forgive me for the bad
+as an agent of Yours for pointing others to Jesus.
+Forgive me for

-choices I have made in my life.
-Help me to understand how important
+the bad choices I have made in my life.
+Help me to understand how

-it is for my actions to support my claims to love and worship You.
-With
+important it is for my actions to support my claims of loving and

 Discussion